 Industry

-• 🏦 Chemicals and agribusiness sector has cyclical demand but requires efficiency improvements for sustained growth.
+• Chemicals and agribusiness sector has cyclical demand but remains essential for long-term growth.

 Conclusion